kbsecret/kbsecret/README.md

 ### Shell Completion

-KBSecret provides shell completion functions for bash.
+KBSecret provides shell completion functions for bash and zsh.

-To generate them:
+To generate the completions for Bash:

 ```bash
 $ bundle exec make bash